tanfwong/rfsoc_notes/_sources/ch4/math.md

     char b;
     int c = a*b;
     ```
-    Vitis HLS will select to synthesize a 24-bit multiplier to perform
+    Vitis HLS selects to synthesize a 24-bit multiplier to perform
-    the multiplication operation and then convert the 24-bit
+    the multiplication operation and then converts the 24-bit
     product to 32-bit `int` type result.
   - **Example 2**:
     ```c++